nofilsiddiqui-2000/Practice-Projects/README.md

-# 🚀 Nofil's Practice Projects Repository 🎨
+# 🚀 My Practice Projects Repository 🎨

 Welcome to my **Practice Projects** repository!
 This is my creative playground where I experiment, learn, and build cool stuff while having loads of fun with code.
 Whether it’s mastering a new framework, solving a challenging problem, or just trying out something quirky, you’ll find it all here! 🌟